AntonioGargaro/Projects/Snowplow/README.md

 	Implemented JSON validation for the schema file.
 	Currently implementing JSON data 'cleaning' which is the removal of null keys.
 Need to fix nested nulls.
 	Focus will then be finishing validation of external library then code tidy.
+	I also installed external lib and updated version of [Jackson Core](https://github.com/FasterXML/jackson-core) as required for json-schema-validator **_/lib/jackson-core-2.9.5.jar_*.

 - **29/04/18** -
 	Completed the JSON Schema and Data files upload.